wifisensing/PicoScenes-Manual/source/parameters.rst

 The first step of command parsing is to segment the long string into several ``;`` ended `command sentences`.
 The second command sentence starts with ``//`` or ``#``, it is recognized as a line of comment and is skipped.
 The remaining command sentences are:

 #. ``-d debug``
-    #. -i 4 --freq 2412e6 --rate 20e6 --mode responder --rxcm 3 --cbw 40 --sts 2 --txcm 5 -ess 1 --txpower 15 --coding ldpc;
+#. ``-i 4 --freq 2412e6 --rate 20e6 --mode responder --rxcm 3 --cbw 40 --sts 2 --txcm 5 -ess 1 --txpower 15 --coding ldpc``;
-    #. -i 3 --freq 2412e6 --rate 20e6 --mode initiator --repeat 100 --delay 5000 --cf 2412e6:5e6:2484e6 --sf 20e6:5e6:40e6 --cbw 20 --sts 2 --mcs 0 --gi 400 --txcm 3 --ack-mcs 3  --ack-type header;
+#. ``-i 3 --freq 2412e6 --rate 20e6 --mode initiator --repeat 100 --delay 5000 --cf 2412e6:5e6:2484e6 --sf 20e6:5e6:40e6 --cbw 20 --sts 2 --mcs 0 --gi 400 --txcm 3 --ack-mcs 3  --ack-type header``;
-    #. -q
+#. ``-q``

 Each command sentence composes of one or multiple `program options`.
 Each program option usually starts with ``--``.
 For some frequently used options, we provide shortcuts, like ``-i`` is for ``--interface``, ``-q`` is for ``--quit`` and ``-d`` is for ``--log-display-level``.
 Each program option consists of the option name and zero or more parameters, for example ``--no-hp`` doesn't require a parameter, and user may provide multiple parameters for ``--tx-channel``, like ``--tx-channel 0,1,2,3``.

 **PicoScenes parses and executes the command sentence in input order**.
 For the program options within one command sentence, PicoScenes invokes **four levels of program option parsers to parse them**; therefore, the order of the program options does not matter.
 The four levels of parsers, in their hierarchical order, are Platform Startup Options, Platform Options, Frontend Level Options, and Per-Plugin Level Options.
 They are detailed in the following Program Options Hierarchy.
 Platform Startup Options and Platform Options are frontend-irrelevant, and the other two levels of parsers are frontend-related.

-Take the parsing processing of above command sentences as an example:
+The following process simulates the real parsing process of the above command sentences.

-    #. for the first command sentence:
+#. for the first command sentence ``-d debug``:
     #.
-Platform Startup recognizes the ``-d debug`` option, and set the debug message display level to `debug`.
+Platform Startup Option parser recognizes the ``-d debug`` option, and set the debug message display level to `debug`.
     #.
 Platform Option parser recognizes nothing.
     #.
 As no frontend is specified, Frontend Option parser and Per-Plugin Option parsers are skipped.
-    #. for the second command sentence:
+#. for the second command sentence ``-i 4 --freq 2412e6 --rate 20e6 --mode responder --rxcm 3 --cbw 40 --sts 2 --txcm 5 -ess 1 --txpower 15 --coding ldpc``:
     #.
 Platform Startup Option parser recognizes nothing.
     #.
-Platform Option parser recognizes ``-i 3``, indicating this the rest of the program options are all for NIC ``3``.
+Platform Option parser recognizes ``-i 3``, indicating that the rest of the program options within this command sentence are all for NIC ``3``.
     #.
-Frontend Option parser recognizes 5 program options ``--freq 2412e6``, ``--rate 20e6``, ``--rxcm 3`` ``--txcm 5``, and ``--txpower 16``.
-All these controls are for NIC ``3``.
+Frontend Option parser recognizes 5 hardware-tuning options: ``--freq 2412e6``, ``--rate 20e6``, ``--rxcm 3`` ``--txcm 5``, and ``--txpower 16``.
+All these controls are for NIC ``3``, and Frontend Option parser doesn't perform the hardware tuning but delegates these parameters to the FrontEnd class.
     #.
-Each PicoScenes plugin has the ability to parse command sentence, and PicoScenes will enumerate all the active plugin instances of NIC ``3`` and let them try to parse the current command sentence.
-In the above example, the program option parser of EchoProbe plugin can recognize ``--mode responder``, ``--cbw 40``, ``--sts 2``, ``--ess 1`` and ``--coding ldpc`` options.
-The `responder mode` of EchoProbe plugin is not a blocking mode, therefore, the parser of NIC ``3``'s EchoProbe plugin instance will exit.
+Each PicoScenes plugin has the ability to parse command sentence, and PicoScenes enumerates all the active plugin instances of NIC ``3`` and let them parse the current command sentence.
+In the above example, the program option parser of EchoProbe plugin recognizes 5 options, namely, ``--mode responder``, ``--cbw 40``, ``--sts 2``, ``--ess 1`` and ``--coding ldpc``.
+The `responder mode` of EchoProbe plugin is not a thread-blocking mode, therefore, the parser of EchoProbe plugin will save the parameters and exit.
     #.
-PicoScenes continue to enumerate the rest plugins (if there are) and let them to parse the same command sentence.
+PicoScenes continues to enumerate the rest of the plugins (if there are) and let them parse the same command sentence.
     #.
-All four level of parsers finish their job, PicoScenes continues to next command sentence.
+All four level of parsers finish their jobs, PicoScenes continues to next command sentence.
-    #. for the third command sentence:
+#. for the third command sentence ``-i 3 --freq 2412e6 --rate 20e6 --mode initiator --repeat 100 --delay 5000 --cf 2412e6:5e6:2484e6 --sf 20e6:5e6:40e6 --cbw 20 --sts 2 --mcs 0 --gi 400 --txcm 3 --ack-mcs 3  --ack-type header``:
     #.
 Platform Startup Option parser recognizes nothing.
     #.
 Platform Option parser recognizes ``-i 4``, indicating this the rest of the program options are all for NIC ``4``.
     #.
 Frontend Option parser recognizes 3 program options ``--freq 2412e6``, ``--rate 20e6``, ``--txcm 3``.
-All these controls are for NIC ``4``.
+All these controls are for NIC ``4``, and Frontend Option parser doesn't perform the hardware tuning but delegates these parameters to the FrontEnd class.
     #.
-PicoScenes enumerates all the active plugin instances of NIC ``4`` and let them try to parse the current command sentence.
-The program option parser of EchoProbe plugin can recognize ``–mode initiator``, ``–-repeat 100``, ``-–delay 5000``, ``-–cf 2412e6:5e6:2484e6``, ``-–sf 20e6:5e6:40e6`` ``-–cbw 20``, ``-–sts 2``, ``-–mcs 0``, ``-–gi 400``,  ``-–ack-mcs 3`` and ``-–ack-type header`` options.
+PicoScenes enumerates all the active plugin instances of NIC ``4`` and let them parse the current command sentence.
+The program option parser of EchoProbe plugin recognizes 11 options, namely, ``–mode initiator``, ``–-repeat 100``, ``-–delay 5000``, ``-–cf 2412e6:5e6:2484e6``, ``-–sf 20e6:5e6:40e6`` ``-–cbw 20``, ``-–sts 2``, ``-–mcs 0``, ``-–gi 400``,  ``-–ack-mcs 3`` and ``-–ack-type header``.
 The `initiator mode` of EchoProbe plugin is a blocking mode.
-NIC ``4``'s EchoProbe plugin instance will perform the round-trip and specturm-scanning CSI measurement.
+NIC ``4``'s EchoProbe plugin instance will perform the round-trip and spectrum-scanning CSI measurement.
 When the measurement finishes or fails, EchoProbe will exit the blocking state.
     #.
-PicoScenes continue to enumerate the rest plugins (if there are) and let them to parse the same command sentence.
+PicoScenes continue to enumerate the rest of the plugins (if there are) and let them parse the same command sentence.
     #.
-All four level of parsers finish their job, PicoScenes continues to next command sentence.
+All four level of parsers finish their jobs, PicoScenes continues to next command sentence.
-    #. for the fourth command sentence:
+#. for the fourth command sentence ``-q``:
     #.
 Platform Startup Option parser recognizes nothing.
     #.
 Platform Option parser recognizes ``-q`` and trigger PicoScenes shutdown sequence.

 .. _option_hierachy: